rapidsai/deployment/source/cloud/aws/sagemaker.md

 If a field is not mentioned below, leave the default values:

 - **Notebook instance name** = Name of the notebook instance
 - **Notebook instance type** = Type of notebook instance.
-Select a RAPIDS-compatible GPU ([see the RAPIDS docs](https://docs.nvidia.com/datascience/install/#system-req)) as the SageMaker Notebook instance type (e.g., `ml.g6.xlarge`).
+Select a compatible GPU ([see the system requirements](https://docs.nvidia.com/datascience/install/#system-req)) as the SageMaker Notebook instance type (e.g., `ml.g6.xlarge`).
 - **Platform identifier** = 'Amazon Linux 2023, Jupyter Lab 4'

 ![Screenshot of the create new notebook screen with a ml.p3.2xlarge selected](../../images/sagemaker-create-notebook-instance.png)

-### Create a RAPIDS lifecycle configuration
+### Create a lifecycle configuration

-[SageMaker Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) can be augmented with a RAPIDS conda environment.
+[SageMaker Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) can be augmented with a conda environment.

-We can add a RAPIDS conda environment to the set of Jupyter ipython kernels available in our SageMaker notebook instance by installing in a [lifecycle configuration script](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html).
+We can add a conda environment to the set of Jupyter ipython kernels available in our SageMaker notebook instance by installing in a [lifecycle configuration script](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html).

 Create a new lifecycle configuration (via the 'Additional Configuration' dropdown).